- Academic Departments

 Students majoring in psychology at Alverno will gain proficiency in a wide variety of learning outcomes.

-Take a Course in Psychology
+Courses in Psychology

 As an upper-level student in psychology, you’ll take classes to give you in-depth knowledge in particular topics within the field.
 In addition, you’ll practice what you know.
 In clinical coursework, you’ll practice interviews and therapeutic techniques.
 In research classes, you’ll develop original questions and pursue the answers independently.
 Some students have been selected to present their research projects at prestigious national conferences such as the annual conventions of the Association for Psychological Science and the American Psychological Association.